vdbhb59/hosts/README.md

 Following are the list of files present within the repository:

 01. **ALL** > Contains blockers for almost all sites.
 Will break many things, so please ask me to whitelist with the correct hosts-ip.
 The list is huge, so it is difficult to examine and identify what may cause the break.
-Try and use DNS66 or Blokada to determine the blocker.
+Try and use DNS66 or Blokada to determine the cause.
 Size - Average `10-15 MB`, depending on dead entries.
+::Will be revamped or removed, depending on the time I get and the time taken to make this file, what it is...
+Soon..

 02. **Large** > Contains almost all blocklists, however, smaller in size compared to `ALL`.
 Probably `half the size` at times.